hanahmed05/power_outages/index.md

 We decided to choose a question which would elucidate how utility companies might choose which states to expand into and how socioeconomic/geographical features may affect the prevalencce of electricity usage in a state.

-The question that this report seeks to answer is the following: **How do a state's total gross state product and its population proportion in urban clusters affect the total residential electricity sales?**
+The question that this report seeks to answer is the following: **How does a state’s total gross state product and the size of its urban clusters, specifically its population proportion in urban clusters and the percent area of the state designated as urban clusters, affect the total residential electricity sales?**

-## Key Features and Their Relevance
+## Key Data Columns and Their Relevance

 To address the research question, the analysis will focus on the following columns from the dataset: